Mandrake-Lee/Lantiq_XWAY_CGU/README.md

 * 25 MHz - only for GRX255
 ### PLL's
 There are 3 PPL's in the board.
 However they are not exactly identical most probably because they don't feed to the same items.
+* PLL0 seems to be the master
+* PLL1 seems to be the brother
+* PLL2 seems to be the auxilliary or little brother.
+The register information differs from PLL0 and PLL1.
+Also it seems it contains a divider in addition to a PLL circuitry.

 This is the register layout as far as we know.
 See [[1]](#References) & [[5]](#References):
 |BIT|PLL0|PLL1|PLL2|
 |---|---|---|---|